Viral High School Video About Dress Codes Slammed For ‘Over-Sexualizing Teen Girls,’ Principal Issues Apology

 Marcus High School has come under intense scrutiny after a video posted by one of their seniors has gone viral.
 The video was produced by the school, aimed at teaching their students what they can, and what they cannot wear.
 Catherine Moring, the senior responsible for sharing the video with the world, explains her accusations of it “over-sexualizing teen girls.”

 “This is oversexualization.
-We’re not okay with this, we’re not going to just let it happen and sit on the sidelines… They were zooming in on girls legs in the video.
+We’re not okay with this, we’re not going to just let it happen and sit on the sidelines.
+They were zooming in on girls’ legs in the video.
 They were showing up close of the girls in shorts.
 They were doing this at the same time saying shorts were too sexual too be worn at school.”

 It didn’t help that the soundtrack to the video was M.I.A.’s “Bad Girls.”
 The chorus is “Live fast, die young, bad girls do it well,” and includes other lyrics like “My chain hits my chest when I’m banging on the dashboard.”